FeatureBaseDB/www/content/blog/tanimoto-and-chemical-similarity-with-pilosa.md

 The notion of chemical similarity (or molecular similarity) is one of the most important concepts in cheminformatics.
 It plays an important role in modern approaches to predicting the properties of chemical compounds, designing chemicals with a predefined set of properties and, especially, in conducting drug design studies by screening large databases containing structures of available or potentially available chemicals.
 One commonly used algorithm to calculate these measures of similarity is the Tanimoto algorithm.
 The resulting Tanimoto coefficient is fingerprint-based, encoding each molecule to a fingerprint “bit” position, with each bit recording the presence (“1”) or absence (“0”) of a fragment in the molecule.
 Given the binary format, we determined it would be a perfect fit to test against Pilosa.

 In this post, we’ll look at the problem of finding chemical similarity and how, using Pilosa, we can achieve performance that is 3x faster than existing state-of-the-art systems (see MongoDB, below) and 10x faster than our initial naive Pilosa implementation.
-Further, as solutions to the chemical similarity search problem have been attempted by other individuals using different technologies (like [this one](http://blog.matt-swain.com/post/87093745652/chemical-similarity-search-in-mongodb) by Matt Swan tested on MongoDB, or [this one](http://blog.rguha.net/?p=1261) by Rajarshi Guha tested on PostgreSQL), we knew we would be able to compare our results to existing solutions.
+As solutions to the chemical similarity search problem have been attempted by other individuals using different technologies (tested on [MongoDB](http://blog.matt-swain.com/post/87093745652/chemical-similarity-search-in-mongodb) by Matt Swan, or on [PostgreSQL] (http://blog.rguha.net/?p=1261) by Rajarshi Guha), we knew we would be able to compare our results to existing solutions.

 ### Overview of Tanimoto

-The Tanimoto Algorithm states that *A* and *B* are sets of fingerprint “bits” within the fingerprints of molecule *A* and molecule *B*. *AB* is defined as the set of common bits of fingerprints of both molecule *A* and *B*.
+The Tanimoto algorithm states that *A* and *B* are sets of fingerprint “bits” within the fingerprints of molecule *A* and molecule *B*. *AB* is defined as the set of common bits of fingerprints of both molecule *A* and *B*.
 The resulting Tanimoto coefficient (or *T(A,B)*) ranges from 0, when the fingerprints have no bits in common, to 1, when the fingerprints are identical.
 Thus,

-`T(A,B) = (A ^ B)/(A + B - A^B)`
+`T(A,B) = (A ∩ B)/(A + B - A ∩ B)`

 The chemical similarity problem then becomes, *Given molecule A, find all formulas that have a Tanimoto coefficient greater than a given threshold*.
 The greater the value of a set threshold, the more similar the molecules are.